yannvon/cascadeth/data/Cascadeth.md

 - [ ] Remove transaction rewards for now
 - [ ] Add two datastructures, one for transactions to confirm (txPool?) and one for tx waiting to be processed -> processing needs to check pool and see if new txs can be imported
 - [ ] Instead of stateRoot and chaning it everywhere, one could imagine updating currentBlock root. (and reverting previous changes)
+- [ ] Solving problem of total stake in the system -> How to initialize cleanly ?
+How to keep track if growing / getting smaller through fees ?